braindatalab/EMP_code/README.md

 # EEGManyPipelines

-This repository contains the code for the [EEGManyPipelines](https://www.eegmanypipelines.org/) project from the Braindatalab team.
+This repository contains the code for the [EEGManyPipelines](https://www.eegmanypipelines.org/) project from the Brain Data Lab team.

 The data is assumed to be in EEGLAB format.
 The main functions are: